chRyNaN/colors/README.md

 ## Documentation

 More detailed documentation is available in the [docs](docs) folder.
+The entry point to the documentation can be found [here](docs/index.md).

 ## License